 A six-point burst later in the quarter brought the score to 37–31, BC’s largest lead.

-The Tar Heels (15–3, 3–2 Atlantic Coast) didn’t trail for long after their tough second quarter, shutting down the offense of Boston College (10–8, 1–4 Atlantic Coast) on their way to a 80–67 conference win.
+The Tar Heels (15–3, 3–2 Atlantic Coast) didn’t trail for long after a tough second quarter, shutting down BC’s offense (10–8, 1–4) on their way to an 80–67 conference win.

 When play resumed in the third quarter, UNC wasted no time reclaiming the lead.
 The Tar Heels forced three BC turnovers and scored six points in the opening two minutes.